the-matrixneo/Trip-Tailor/README.md

-## Trip Tailor: Personalized Travel Planning with Python
+## Trip Tailor: Personalized Travel Planning

 **Trip Tailor** empowers you to create customized and unforgettable travel itineraries!
 This project builds a web application where you can: